-4. Lift Operator Training: Lift Operators will receive monthly training on chairlift safety and periodic feedback on their individual safety practices.
+4. Lift Operator Training: Lift Operators receive monthly training on chairlift safety and periodic feedback on their individual safety practices.

-6. Sugar Bowl Ski Team Coach Training: All ski team coaches will receive training that includes chairlift safety training, four times annually.
+6. Sugar Bowl Ski Team Coach Training: All ski team coaches receive training that includes chairlift safety training, four times annually.

-7. Ski Team Chairlift Protocol: Sugar Bowl Ski Team Mini-Mites (generally 4 year olds) and Mighty Mites (generally 5 and 6 year olds) will ride the chair with an adult, coach or qualified team sweeper.
+7. Ski Team Chairlift Protocol: Sugar Bowl Ski Team Mini-Mites (generally 4 year olds) and Mighty Mites (generally 5 and 6 year olds) ride the chair with an adult, coach or qualified team sweeper.

-8. Supervised Load: Sugar Bowl Ski Team Development Team 1 members (generally ages 7 and 8) will have a “supervised load” by a coach.
+8. Supervised Load: Sugar Bowl Ski Team Development Team 1 members (generally ages 7 and 8) have a “supervised load” by a coach.
 A “supervised load” means that a coach or a trained adult will observe each ski team member load onto the chairlift.

-9. Ski Team Training: Ski team members will receive specific and repeated training on chairlift safety.
+9. Ski Team Training: Ski team members receive specific and repeated training on chairlift safety.
 This training will be conducted at least once per month.

 13. Outreach: Sugar Bowl will continue its outreach to other resorts, the NSAA and the CSIA to discuss and share best practices with regard to chairlift safety.